2016 World's Strongest Man: Heat 5

 Heat 5 featured the defending World's Strongest Man, Brian Shaw, squaring up against five men who had never made the final.
 Eben Le Roux and Gerhard Van Staden were veterans of the competition, while Mateusz Kieliszkowski, Charlie Gough and Johan Els were rookies.
 Els appeared as a replacement for Benedikt Magnusson of Iceland, who had suffered an infection from an insect bite.

 Up first was the Loading Race, where Johan Els raced out to a lead, surprising many by running with all four sacks and posting a time of 47.27 seconds.
 The next heat, however, saw Mateusz Kieliszkowski of Poland sprinting away and finishing at 37.02, while Shaw was 3rd in 48.06.
 Els performed well again in the Bus Pull, finishing just behind his compatriot Van Staden, but Shaw set a time of 41 seconds to send a message to the rest of the heat.
 Kieliszkowski was not too impressed by that time, as he stopped the clock at 42.16 despite a stumble.
 In the Keg Toss for height, Kieliszkowski tied with the South Africans on 6.75 meters, while Shaw cleared the bar easily at 7 meters.
 The American then went for Bjornsson's record of 7.15, set in Heat 3, and shattered it by throwing his keg over the 7.25-meter bar.
 After 3 events, Shaw led with 16 points, Kieliszkowski was one point back in second place, and Els was in third with 12 points, a point ahead of his compatriot Van Staden.

 The Car Deadlift was a struggle for Els, who only got two reps.
 Kieliszkowski, suffering from back problems, managed five, while Van Staden and Gough tied with seven reps.
 Brian Shaw got 10 very easy lifts in less than 30 seconds, before stopping to save energy.
 In the Viking Press, Els struggled again while Van Staden set a solid mark of six repetitions to beat.
 The two leaders did not let that affect them, Kieliszkowski and Shaw blasting their way to nine reps each to tie for the win.
 In the Atlas Stones, the South Africans failed to get the fourth stone up, which meant that the leaders had no pressure.
 Shaw lifted four fast, while Kieliszkowski was a bit slower, but both men moved on to the final in strong fashion.

-Finals Events Results
+Finals events results

 The final was held at the Cultural Village in Botswana, with the following events.

 The final featured five first-time finalists, including three World's Strongest Man rookies, a number not seen since the days of the IFSA split in the mid-2000s.
 Two Americans, two Brits, two Poles, an Icelander, a Canadian, a Slovenian and a Georgian made up the field.
 Poland had not had a finalist in four years, while it was a first representation of Slovenia and Georgia in the World's Strongest Man final.